 - 20-Minute Garlic Chipotle Pasta.
 This dish makes a regular appearance at our house with or without the chicken.
 But, it's pretty much a guarantee if we have some leftover Cajun Chicken in the fridge.

 - Chicken Enchilada Casserole.
 The most delicious cheese enchilada casserole requires just three ingredients: corn tortillas, lots (and lots!) of cheese, and a kick-ass red chili enchilada sauce.
-But, if you want to take an already great thing and make it even better (and who doesn't?), throw in some tender Cajun Chicken.
-Amazing.
+But, tossing in some leftover cajun chicken just might make it even better.

-But, as with so much in life, the genius of Samin's method is in its simplicity.
 When you get home from the market with your chicken, put it in a baking dish and cover it in salted buttermilk.
-In a day or two, when you go to cook your chicken, you will have the MOST tender, juicy flavorful chicken you've ever tasted.
-Really, truly.
-It makes THAT much of a difference.
+In 12-24 hours, when you go to cook your chicken, you will have the MOST tender, juicy flavorful chicken you've ever tasted.
+That buttermilk marinade really does makes a huge much of a difference.

 Cajun Spice Rub

 If you'd prefer to use a good prepared cajun spice rub from your local market or spice shop, go right ahead.
 But, mixing up your own requires only a handful of spices and allows you greater control of how spicy and salty it is.

 If you follow suit, be sure to take a little taste of the cajun spice rub before massaging it into the chicken and vegetables, adjusting the amount of cayenne or any of the other spices at will.

 Cajun Roasted Vegetables